Type03/BakaWebControl-Minecraft/README.md

 # BakaWebControl-of-Minecraft
-A baka web control system of Minecraft server writen in python3 QwQ
+A baka web control system for Minecraft server writen in python3 QwQ